shell909090/doh/README.md

 * Response time in Shanghai: udp:50, tcp:100, tcp-tls:190, rfc8484: 192
 * Response time in Japan IDC: udp:1, tcp:2, tcp-tls:85, rfc8484: 100
 * Don't accept edns-client-subnet, in any protocols.
-* No proxy needed in China.
+* In China: tcp-tls accessible. rfc8484 accessible.
 * Accuracy: wrong result in China (taobao and baidu).

 # Suggestions in China

-1. Don't use Quad9.
+1. Don't use Quad9, NextDNS, and AdGuard.
 Wrong results means useless.
 2. I won't suggest Cloudflare.
 Not the best result.
 Don't use it unless running out of other options.
-3. Google/OpenDNS with udp (direct connect, will be interfered by the GFW).
+3. My first option is Google with tcp-tls.
+Accessible, accurate, easy.
+4. Secend option is Google/OpenDNS with udp.
 Find yourself a way to dodge the firewall.
-4. Google with edns-client-subnet (proxy needed).
+4. Google with edns-client-subnet (proxy needed) are barely acceptable.
-5. If you want tcp-tls, the first choice is Google (proxy needed), then Cloudflare (don't need proxy).
+5. If you want tcp-tls, the first choice is Google, then Cloudflare.
-6. If you want rfc8484, the only option here is Cloudflare.
-Don't use Quad9.
+6. If you want rfc8484, the first choice is OpenDNS, then Cloudflare.

 # TODO